mgbmix/mgbmix/content/CARDS/DROP02/0108 - Badd Notification.md

 # Rules Text

+/Plot Twist/
+When you activate this card, sideline all Agendas and Tactics for one (1) turn.

 /Bad News/
-When you activate this card, each player must discard one card from Hand (if possible).
+When you activate this card, each player puts the top three (3) cards of their newsfeed into their history.

+/Castration/
+This card only affects targets that are Male or have Nuts DMG.

 [Game Over] Lose it all.
-Choose a creature controlled by target player.
+Target an enemy active Creature.
-- The targeted player sacrifices that creature and all Items they control in their Active Zone
+- That Creature's controller sacrifices it and all Items they control equipped to that Creature.

 # Card Nav